Thomas A. Mathis

-Thomas A. "Captain Tom" Mathis (June 7, 1869 – May 18, 1958) was an American politician and the Republican boss and racketeer of Ocean County, New Jersey during the early 20th century.
-He served in the New Jersey Senate and was the Secretary of State of New Jersey from 1931 to 1941.
+Thomas A. "Captain Tom" Mathis (June 7, 1869 – May 18, 1958) was an American Republican Party boss who served in the New Jersey Senate and was the Secretary of State of New Jersey from 1931 to 1941.
+He was known as a racketeer and as the party boss of Ocean County, New Jersey during the early 20th century.
 His son was state senator W. Steelman Mathis.

+Biography

+Raised in the New Gretna section of Bass River Township, New Jersey, Mathis started his career as a councilman in Tuckerton, New Jersey, before moving to Toms River in 1907, Mathis won a special election for an unexpired term in the State Senate in 1910.
+He lost re-election in the 1911 primary, won his seat back in 1913, and lost it again in the 1915 primary.
+Mathis returned to the Senate in 1923.

 A very corrupt figure in New Jersey politics, Mathis reportedly received kickbacks on illegal gambling and prostitution operations.
+He was known as Captain Tom because he commanded J. P. Morgan's America's Cup yacht for eleven years.

-He committed suicide on May 18, 1958, at his home in Toms River, New Jersey at age 88.
+He committed suicide on May 18, 1958, at his home in Toms River at age 88.